aalsammani/aalsammani/README.md

 ## About Me 🚀

-Assistant Professor of Data Science at Jacksonville University with expertise in computational mathematics and machine learning.
-I apply mathematical modeling to solve real-world problems in healthcare, biology, and beyond.
+I am an Assistant Professor of Mathematics & Data Science at Delaware State University with expertise in applied mathematics, statistics, and machine learning.
+I apply mathematical and statistical modeling to solve real-world problems in healthcare, biology, and beyond.

 > **"Mathematical models allow us to see patterns invisible to the naked eye."**